FACULTY

 Acro | Ballet

-Cristina started gymanstics at the age of 4 at Hampshire Gymnastics School in Amherst, MA and joined their Junior Olympic competitive team at age 6.
-Her time as a gymanst included winning several events at the USA Gymnastics Massachusetts State Championships, coming in first place for the team title at States in 2015, and competing at the USA Gymnastics Regionals Championship.
-Due to injury she had to stop competing at age 15 but continues to be involved in the sport by teaching the next generation of athletes as a coach for the recreational team at Hampshire Gymnastics.
+Cristina started gymnastics at the age of 4 at Hampshire Gymnastics School in Amherst, MA and joined their Junior Olympic competition team at age 6.
+Her time as a gymnast included winning several events at the USA Gymnastics Massachusetts State Championships, coming in first place for the team title at States in 2015, and competing at the USA Gymnastics Regionals Championship.
+After over 10 years in the sport, she had to stop competing due to injury and shifted her efforts to coaching and teaching the next generation of athletes.

 Cristina is also an avid dancer.
 She joined Pineapple Dance in 2021 and currently takes Ballet, Jazz, and Contemporary classes.
 She has taught both ballet and acro classes at Pineapple, excited to pass on her knowledge and love of dance and gymnastics to our students.